noahehall/theBookOfNoah/0current/security/oauth.md

   - user navigates to a screen in your app thats a protected resource and clicks `login to see this shiznit`
   - user is presented with a login form to enter their identity provider (e.g. google name & pw) credentials
   - the application submits the users credentials to the identity provider and gets an access token if successful

-#### grant type BLAH

-- about this grant type

-- limitations

-- use cases

-- key elements

-- flow

 ### extensions